486DX2-boomer/spb-tagmaker/readme.md

 - CSS styling to make the front end look pretty
 - Scrape manufacturer logos from Google Images
-- Show a list of uploaded manufacturer logos
 - Save tags for later (Handy for commonly stocked guns)